 There are many versions of Masonic ritual written and followed by different Lodges.
-The Founders decide what version is to be followed when a Lodge is consecrated.
+The Founders decide what version the Lodge will follow at the consecration.

 By far the most popular version is Emulation but other approved versions include; Taylor’s, Revised, Universal, Oxford, and more.